-Alison O'Dochartaigh Osteopathy in Cardigan, Haverfordwest & Tanygroes
+Alison O'Dochartaigh Osteopathy in Tanygroes, Cardigan & Haverfordwest

 I am now open again but please read the important information below.

-(For those who haven’t been here before it is only 10 minutes north of Cardigan and 0.2 miles up a lane just off the main coast road (A487).
-There is lots of parking here.
+(For those who haven’t been to Tanygroes before, I have a purpose built, ground floor treatment room here with parking right outside and it is only 10 minutes north of Cardigan and 0.2 miles up a lane just off the main A487 coast road).

 Obviously, it will be impossible for me to comply with the 2m social distancing guidelines.
 This means that I will have to take further precautions that follow the Government and Osteopathic guidelines.
 There is reasonable evidence now that people can be infectious 2-5 days before symptoms surface or have no symptoms at all.
 This means that to be as safe as possible we need to treat everyone as if they are carrying the virus (this applies to me too).

 I will call you 24 hours before your appointment to find out how you are, ask some screening questions and get as much information as I can to limit the amount of face to face talking we need to do during the appointment (you can imagine how tough I’m going to find this aspect!).

 There will be no waiting room availability so I ask if you could please wait in your car until I come and get you.
 There will be an extra 30 minutes between appointments to ensure that I have time to fully ventilate the room, wipe down all surfaces, and mop the floor between patients.